by Rebecca Holland

 Make your way to the Miradoura da Vitoria viewpoint.
 It’s worth the hills.

 Do not pay for the Livraria Lello bookstore.
 This is one of the biggest tourist traps I’ve ever visited.
 It’s just a bookstore with a kind of cool staircase.
 If it was a regular bookstore that you stumbled into, fine.
 It might be nice.
 But you have to buy tickets to stand in a store with a hundred other people.
-It’s so crowded photos are impossible (and if you can’t put it on Instagram, what’s the point, right? haha), and then to add insult to injury they try to make you actually buy something.
+It’s so crowded photos are impossible, and then to add insult to injury they try to make you actually buy something.
 Skip the line and drive to the library in Coimbra instead.
 It’s far more worth your time

 The Clerigos Tower has nice views, but the Miradoura da Vitoria has better views and it’s free.